OscarAblinger/obsidian-scripts/mtg-import/README.md

   Additionally this script will also make a special property with the name `localImg` available, which is the name of the `.jpg` file or `null` if images are not downloaded.

+- Invalid characters in file names will be sanitized and replaced with `_`

 ## Dependencies

 NPM and Node.js in order to run the script.